This blog explores which option might be better for students taking AP Calculus or Ap Statistics in High School

 However, many students find the Sat® to be easier because:

-The SAT® seems shorter because it has two sections instead of one.
+- The SAT® is shorter because it has two sections instead of one.

 SAT® Math sections:

-The Sat® Math section is divided into two sections, you can use the calculator only in one section only.
+- The Sat® Math section is divided into two sections, a calculator and a non-calculator section

-There is no penalty if you guess for the multiple choices.
+- There is no penalty for guessing on the multiple choice questions.

-The math section is divided into four sections: heart of algebra, passport to advance math, problem solving and data analysis, and advance topics.
+- The math section is divided into four sections: heart of algebra, passport to advance math, problem-solving and data analysis, and advanced topics.

 Which math should I study for the SAT®?